ReDI-Aarhus/GroupProject-Showcase/CONTRIBUTING.md

 - Asset folder (optional)
     - images

-*When your repo is complete, you are read to move onto ReDI's Repo to do the next steps*
+*When your repo is complete, you are ready to move onto ReDI's Repo to do the next steps*

 ## ✅ Step 2: Clone ReDI School's Main Repository in VS Code Terminal
 On GitHub, click `<> Code` to copy the URL